 So, what is NMR anyway?

-Nuclear Magnetic Resonance was first experimentally observed in late 1945, nearly simultaneously by the research groups of Felix Bloch, at Stanford University and Edward Purcell at Harvard University.
+Nuclear Magnetic Resonance (NMR) was first experimentally observed in late 1945, nearly simultaneously by the research groups of Felix Bloch, at Stanford University and Edward Purcell at Harvard University.
 The first NMR spectra were first published in the same issue of Physical Review in January of 1946.
-Bloch and Purcell were jointly awarded the Nobel Prize in Physics in 1952 for their discovery of Nuclear Magnetic Resonance.
+Bloch and Purcell were jointly awarded the Nobel Prize in Physics in 1952 for their discovery of Nuclear Magnetic Resonance Spectroscopy.

 The NMR phenomenon relies on the interaction of the nuclei of certain atomic isotopes with a static magnetic field.
 This magnetic field makes the possible spin-states of the nucleus differ in energy, and using NMR techniques the spins can be made to create observable transitions between the spin states.
 Common NMR active nuclei are 1H, 13C, 31P, 15N, 29Si, and many more.
 Nearly every element has at least one isotope that is NMR active.